MicrosoftDocs/entra-docs/docs/identity/devices/enterprise-state-roaming-group-policy-settings.md

 title: Group Policy and MDM settings for ESR
 description: Management settings for Enterprise State Roaming

-services: active-directory
 ms.service: active-directory
 ms.subservice: devices
 ms.topic: reference
-ms.date: 02/15/2022
+ms.date: 01/04/2024

 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: amycolannino
 ms.reviewer: guovivian

-ms.collection: M365-identity-device-management
 ---
 # Group Policy and MDM settings

 Use these Group Policy and mobile device management (MDM) settings only on corporate-owned devices because these policies are applied to the user’s entire device.
-Applying an MDM policy to disable settings sync for a personal, user-owned device will negatively impact the use of that device.
-Additionally, other user accounts on the device will also be affected by the policy.
+Applying an MDM policy to disable settings sync for a personal, user-owned device negatively impacts the use of that device.
+These policies affect other user accounts on the device.

 Enterprises that want to manage roaming for personal (unmanaged) devices can use the Microsoft Entra admin center to enable or disable roaming, rather than using Group Policy or MDM.
 The following tables describe the policy settings available.